CityOfZion/neo-python/README.md

 neo-python is currently only compatible with **Python 3.5** (due to its `byteplay3` dependency).

-On *nix systems, install Python 3.5 via some package manager, or download an installation package from the [official homepage](https://www.python.org/downloads/release/python-354).
+On *nix systems, install Python 3.5 via your package manager, or download an installation package from the [official homepage](https://www.python.org/downloads/release/python-354).

-#### Virtual Environment
+##### Virtual Environment

 It is recommended to put all project dependencies into its own virtual environment, this way we don't pollute the global installation which could lead to version conflicts.